Sai-Lakshmi35/PRODIGY_WD_02/README.md

 ------------
 We welcome contributions to the Stopwatch Web Application!
 To contribute, please follow these steps:

-Fork the repository.
+1.Fork the repository.
-Create a new branch: git checkout -b feature-branch-name Make your changes and commit them: git commit -m 'Add some feature' Push to the branch: git push origin feature-branch-name Open a pull request.
+2.Create a new branch: git checkout -b feature-branch-name 3.Make your changes and commit them: git commit -m 'Add some feature' 4.Push to the branch: git push origin feature-branch-name 5.Open a pull request.

 LICENSE
 -------